heroku/heroku-buildpack-php/README.md

 Usage
 -----
-To make your changes, fork this repo first and replace the following URLs with yours.
+Read through this whole README file first and decide if you need to make any changes to this buildpack; most customisations do not require editing the buildpack scripts.
+However, if you do need to make changes, fork this repo and replace the following URLs with yours.

 ### Enabling New Relic
 Copy `support/04_newrelic.ini.sample` to your heroku app as `conf/etc.d/04_newrelic.ini`, and edit as necessary.